ycombinator/openstack/CONTRIBUTING.md

 # Contributing Guidelines

 1. Please fork this repository into your personal account.
-All contributions to this repository must be made as pull requests (PRs) to the `dev` branch from your fork.
+All contributions to this repository must be made as pull requests (PRs) from your fork to the `dev` branch of this repository.

 1. Changes submitted in PRs must adhere to our [Coding Conventions](#coding-conventions) and [Design Decisions](#design-decisions).